Author: Revisions contributed by, Jim Brady, Legal Assistance Foundation of Metropolitan Chicago

 Filing of Foreclosure: In Illinois, the foreclosure case initiates when the “complaint” to foreclose is filed.
 The required elements of the complaint are set forth in the IMFL.
 735 ILCS 5/15-1504.
 At a minimum, the complaint should have copies of the mortgage and note attached as exhibits.
 Copies of prior loan modification agreements or relevant assignments of the mortgage may also be attached or required.

-Federal regulations issued by the Consumer Financial Protection Bureau (CFPB) establish a “pre-foreclosure review period,” and restrict when the lender may initiate foreclosure.
-For instance, lenders cannot initiate a foreclosure case unless the borrower is more than 120 days delinquent.
-And, if the borrower submits a “complete loss mitigation application” within the 120-day “pre-foreclosure review period,” the lender may not initiate foreclosure unless (1) the lender sends a written notice that the borrower is not eligible for any loss mitigation option and the loss mitigation appeal process has ended or is inapplicable, (2) the borrower rejects all loss mitigation options offered by the lender, or (3) the borrower fails to perform under a loss mitigation agreement.
-12 C.F.R.
-1024.41.
+Federal regulations issued by the Consumer Financial Protection Bureau (CFPB) establish a “pre-foreclosure review period,” and restrict when the lender may start a foreclosure.
+For instance, lenders cannot start a foreclosure case unless the borrower is more than 120 days delinquent.
+And, if the borrower submits a “complete loss mitigation application” within the 120-day “pre-foreclosure review period,” the lender may not begin foreclosure unless:

 Service of Summons and Complaint: Service of the summons and complaint are governed by Article II of Illinois Code of Civil Procedure.
 735 ILCS 5/15-1107.
 Service by publication is only valid after an attempt at personal service.
 All information in the notice must be accurate.
 A “Homeowner Notice” advising the homeowner of their rights, including reinstatement and redemption must be attached to the summons.
 735 ILCS 5/15-1504.5.